 The set texts we study are Cicero’s Philippics (based on a series of speeches Cicero gave against Mark Antony), and the satirical verses of Horace.

 All students are expected to take the AS exam in order to provide thorough preparation for the A2 examination series.

-At AS, there will be one language exam and one literature exam.
+At AS, there is one language exam and one literature exam.

-At A2, there will be two language exams, and two separate text exams for the prose and verse set texts.
+At A-level, there are two language exams, and two separate text exams for the prose and verse set texts.

 Where does it lead?

 Anywhere you want!
 Have you ever wondered why Harry Potter’s spells all sound like Latin?
 That’s because J.K.
 Rowling studied Classics at Exeter University, using her knowledge of Latin to formulate the language of magic in the Harry Potter books.
 Many actors, politicians and musicians also studied Latin before embarking on their careers.